 - Practice a digital detox by avoiding screens before sleep.

 Sleep and nutrition are deeply interconnected—when your sleep is compromised, your body craves quick-energy foods that can further disrupt gut health.
-Learn more about this connection in our article: The Link Between Unhealthy Sleeping Habits and Poor Nutrition.

 4. Engage in Gentle, Stress-Relieving Movement